jahealey2131/Human-Activity-Recognition-Project/README.md

 ts1<-ts(A_ad$raw_timestamp_part_1)

 ![Plot Sample Timestamps from Time Series](https://github.com/jahealey2131/Human-Activity-Recognition-Project/blob/master/Adelmo%20Classe%20A%20Raw%20TS%201.png)

-The Corresponding timestamps for the Adelmo Classe A Example
+\b The Corresponding timestamps for the Adelmo Classe A Example

 What I saw from this was that there were some inconsistencies in the time stamps and that the data might have to be sorted/ordered to be properly analyzed.
 I wanted to see if the same issues existed in the test set, so I inspected the test set.